pantheon-systems/documentation/source/content/guides/autopilot-custom-upstream/02-autopilot-custom-upstream-config.md

 1. [Create your Custom Upstream](/guides/custom-upstream/create-custom-upstream) if you haven't already created it.

-1. Follow the steps in the [Enable Autopilot](/guides/autopilot/enable-autopilot/#enable-autopilot) section to enable Autopilot on your downstream sites.
+1. Follow the steps in the [Enable Autopilot](/guides/autopilot/enable-autopilot/#enable-autopilot) section to enable Autopilot on your Custom Upstream and downstream sites.

-    - Make sure you select to activate your Custom Upstream and your downstream sites from the list of available sites in step 4 in the Enable Autopilot section.
+    - Make sure you select to activate your Custom Upstream and your downstream sites from the list of available sites in step 4 of the [Enable Autopilot](/guides/autopilot/enable-autopilot/#enable-autopilot) section.

 1. Complete the steps in the [Configuration](/guides/autopilot/enable-autopilot/#configuration), [Schedule](/guides/autopilot/enable-autopilot/#configuration), and [Visual Review](/guides/autopilot/enable-autopilot/#visual-review) sections of the [Autopilot Setup Wizard](/guides/autopilot/enable-autopilot/#autopilot-setup-wizard).

 ## Autopilot Enabled on Custom Upstream Only

-This use case requires you to setup your Custom Upstream as a Pantheon site with Autopilot enabled.
+This use case requires you to set up your Custom Upstream as a Pantheon site with Autopilot enabled.
 However, you must ensure that your downstream sites do not have Autopilot enabled.
 This setup makes sense if you have thousands of sites and do not want to go through the process of maintaining Autopilot on each one.
-You might want to use Terminus commands to apply updates from the upstream instead if you use this setup.
+You might want to use Terminus commands to apply updates from the upstream if you use this setup.

 **Pros**: